What is the Cap-Gap Extension?

 - You will receive an email confirming your request was submitted to OIS

-How long will the Cap-Gap Extension request take to process with OIS?
+How will I receive the Cap-Gap Extension I-20 from OIS?

-What do I do if my OPT expires and my Cap-Gap Extension request is still pending with the USCIS?
+What do I do if my OPT expires and my Cap-Gap Extension request is still pending with OIS?

-For denied cases: It should be noted that the 60-day grace period does not apply to an F-1 student whose accompanying change of status request is denied due to discovery of a status violation.
-Such a student in any event is not eligible for the automatic cap-gap extension.
-Similarly, the 60-day grace period would not apply to the case of a student whose petition was revoked based on a finding of fraud or misrepresentation discovered following approval.
-In both of these instances, the student would be required to leave the United States immediately.
+The 60-day grace period does not apply to an F-1 student whose accompanying change of status request is denied due to a status violation, misrepresentation, or fraud.
+In such cases, the F-1 student is ineligible for cap-gap extension of status and the 60- day grace period.
+Similarly, the 60-day grace period and cap-gap extension of status does not apply to an F-1 student whose petition was revoked based on a finding of a status violation, fraud or misrepresentation discovered following approval.
+In both of these instances, students are required to immediately leave the United States.”

-Do the limits on unemployment time apply to students with a Cap-Gap Extension?
+Do OPT/STEM OPT unemployment rules apply to students with a Cap-Gap Extension?

 May students travel outside the United States during a Cap-Gap Extension period and return in F-1 status?